-This is the eighth collection of the revised children in need (CIN) census collecting data over the full financial year, ie from 1 April 2015 to 31 March 2016.
+This is the ninth collection of the revised children in need (CIN) census collecting data over the full financial year, ie from 1 April 2016 to 31 March 2017.

-Submission of data to DfE will occur between 1 April 2016 and 29 July 2016.
+Data will be submitted to DfE between 1 April and 31 July 2017.

-If a local authority fails to submit its data by 29 July 2016, it will not be included in published figures or may not be used by Ofsted as part of their inspection of local authority arrangements for the protection of children.
+If a local authority fails to submit its data by 31 July 2017, it will not be included in published figures or may not be used by Ofsted as part of their inspection of local authority arrangements for the protection of children.